Video Game Trademark: Five Reasons to Protect Your Videogame Today

 How Much Will it Cost to Register My Trademark?

-Filing the registration for your trademark usually costs about $1,000.
-That includes both the government filing fees and attorneys’ fees.
+I usually tell my clients to budget about $2,000 total for a basic clearance search, filing the trademark application, and prosecuting it through registration (which can take about a year).
+That price assumes there are no serious conflicts with third-party trademarks.
+Obviously, trying to register a trademark that conflicts with one of Disney’s or Nintendo’s marks will be very expensive, if not impossible.
 You can register a trademark for your game title, the logo, your studio’s name, and any slogans you use to market your game.
 Considering the amount of protection a registered trademarks grants your videogame, it is a valuable business investment.
-Angry Birds wouldn’t be a billion dollar brand if it had simply gone the way of Flappy Bird with its brand protection.
+Angry Birds wouldn’t be a billion-dollar brand if it had simply gone the way of Flappy Bird with its brand protection.

 Register Your Trademark Today